bokutotu/zenu/zenu-optimizer/README.md

-# Zenu Optimizer
+# ZeNu Optimizer

-Zenu Optimizer is a collection of optimization algorithms for training neural networks.
-It provides various optimizers that can be used with the Zenu deep learning library.
+ZeNu Optimizer is a collection of optimization algorithms for training neural networks.
+It provides various optimizers that can be used with the ZeNu deep learning library.

 ## Features

 - Stochastic Gradient Descent (SGD) optimizer
-- Integration with Zenu Autograd for gradient computation
+- Integration with ZeNu Autograd for gradient computation
-- Easy integration with Zenu models and layers
+- Easy integration with ZeNu models and layers

 ## Getting Started

-To use Zenu Optimizer in your Rust project, add the following to your `Cargo.toml` file:
+To use ZeNu Optimizer in your Rust project, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]
 zenu-optimizer = "0.1.0"
 ```

-Here's a simple example of using the SGD optimizer from Zenu Optimizer:
+Here's a simple example of using the SGD optimizer from ZeNu Optimizer:

 ```rust
 use zenu_autograd::{creator::from_vec::from_vec, Variable};